BEN MORGAN is ready to challenge for his England shirt after hitting the ground running at Gloucester.

 “It’s been a great help having (director of rugby) Nigel Davies at Gloucester.
 Obviously he was our coach at The Scarlets and he knows the way I play.

 “It made sense to move to an English team to play.
-I hope to be in the mix for England again and playing in the Premiership gives me the chance to be challenging for my place amongst all the other No 8s.
+I hope to be in the mix for England again and playing in the Premiership gives me the chance to be challenging for my place amongst all the other

 “It wasn’t really a hard decision last year to choose between England and Wales.
 I loved playing with the Scarlets, but I am English.”

-Morgan is also a talented snooker player and visited the South West Snooker Academy in Quedgeley last week, where he was being filmed by ESPN for their pre-match coverage of the clash between Gloucester and Worcester.
+Morgan is also a talented snooker player and visited the South West Snooker Academy in Quedgeley last week, where he was being filmed by ESPN for their pre-match coverage of the clash between

-The former Katharine Lady Berkeley’s School pupil, who used to play in the Terry Griffiths Matchroom in Llanelli, also took time out to meet up with Team GB Paralympian Jonathan Adams at the Academy.
+The former Katharine Lady Berkeley’s School pupil, who used to play in the Terry Griffiths Matchroom in Llanelli, also took time out to meet up with Team GB Paralympian Jonathan Adams at the

 “I played a few times with Matthew Stevens, down at the Matchroom.
 I even managed to get 40 points on the board against him once,” laughs Morgan.